Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales: Methodology

 \subsection{Illustration and formal uncertainties}

 Figure~\ref{fig:allTheory} illustrates the method.
 In the top panel, the solid red curve shows $\xi_{\rm L}$, and the black solid curve shows $\xi_{\rm NL}$ of Eq.(\ref{xiNLconv}) with $\Sigma=4.6h^{-1}$Mpc.
-A black dashed curve, which is barely distinguishable in the top panel, shows the result of fitting a 9th order Laguerre function to $\xi_{\rm NL}$ over the range $60-120h^{-1}$Mpc.
+A black dashed curve, which is barely distinguishable in the top panel, shows the result of fitting a 9th-order Laguerre function to $\xi_{\rm NL}$ over the range $60-120h^{-1}$Mpc.
 The fitting takes as input the values of $\xi_{\rm NL}$ in equally-spaced, adjacent but non-overlapping bins of width $3h^{-1}$Mpc, and the error covariance matrix associated with a source density of $6.9\times 10^{-3}$ (Mpc$^{-1} h$)$^3$ in a survey volume of $\sim 50(h^{-1}$Gpc$)^3$.
-We estimate the covariance matrix following Eq.(2.8) of \cite{LPnus}.
+We estimate the covariance matrix using Eq.(2.8) of \cite{LPnus}, which is taken from \cite{eppur}.

 In addition to returning the values of the ten fitted parameters $c_k$, the fitting routine outputs an estimate of the covariance between the fitted $c_k$.
 It is standard practice to use this to derive uncertainty bounds on the best-fit shape, which we show as a grey band.
-The black dashed curve and grey band in the bottom panel show that the fit is good ($\chi^2$/dof $= 1.93$).
+The black dashed curve and grey band in the bottom panel show that the fit is quite good.

 The dashed red curve in the top panel shows the result of setting the fiducial smearing value $\sigma$ equal to the actual smearing value $\Sigma$, hence setting $a_k=c_k$ (c.f.
 Eq.\ref{xiNLpoly}) in Eq.(\ref{xiLpoly}).
 The covariance between the fitted $c_k$ results in the one sigma pink band around the red dashed curve.
 Clearly, the reconstructed shape is much closer to $\xi_{\rm L}$ than was $\xi_{\rm NL}$.